Daniel R. Caulk

 - Scott Family of Georgia and Florida

-Stephen was born on 28 December 1833 at Richland, South Carolina, United States.1 He was the son of Taylor R. Scott and Rachel W. Seawright.
-He married Louisa N. Beard, on 8 February 1855 at Randolph, Georgia, United States.2 Stephen died on 2 April 1885 at Miller, Georgia, United States, at age 51.3 His body was buried at Roberts Cemetery, Miller, Georgia, United States.
+Stephen Scott was the son of Taylor R. Scott and Rachel W. Seawright.
+He married Louisa N. Beard, on 8 February 1855 at Randolph, Georgia, United States.1 Stephen died on 2 April 1885 at Miller, Georgia, United States, at age 51.2 His body was buried at Roberts Cemetery, Miller, Georgia, United States.

 Biography of Stephen Scott: